cjdoris/Genus2Conductor/README.md

 ### Verbosity

 The `EvenConductorExponent_Genus2` verbosity flag can be enabled for information about the execution of the algorithm.
 Level 1 logs each stage of the algorithm.
-Level 2 provides more information, mainly for debugging.
+Level 2 provides more information, including timings, mainly for debugging.